GrosSacASac/DOM99/readme.md

 ###Additional information

+Play around with the examples, see what they do and look at the source.

 You can handle new HTML with `D.linkJsAndDom(startNode);`.
 Already processed elements won't be affected at all because the ☀ is added to the attribute value after that.

-DOM99 scopes have nothing to do with the JavaScript scope/closures mechanism. ...
+DOM99 scopes have nothing to do with the JavaScript scope/closures mechanism.

-Open your console, handy warnings may appear to help you.
+Open your console, handy warnings may appear to help you if use the not minified version.

 You can add a class to your app element container like "not-ready".
 Then in your css display that .not-ready with a loading animation.
 Once you have initialized everything you can remove the "not-ready" class name.